 - Engage fraternity and sorority members in educating high school students to confront hazing and bullying.

-During the 2018-2019 school year, these parents spoke to more than 50,000 students.
+Since 2018, these parents have spoken to more than 150,000 students.
 Parents are also being invited to speak with students — including fraternity men and sorority women — at both the local and national levels.